lukasturcani/stk/docs/source/introduction.rst

     cage = stk.ConstructedMolecule(
         building_blocks=[bb1, bb2, bb3, bb4],
         topology_graph=tetrahedron,
-        # Because there a multiple building blocks with the same
+        # Because there are multiple building blocks with the same
         # number of functional groups, they need to be explicitly
         # placed on vertices, as there are multiple valid combinations.
         building_block_vertices={